A Benefit Rich Program to Recognize Our Heroes

 Other loan programs limit you when you want to refinance equity out of your home.
-The VA cash out refinance will all you to take out 100% of your homes equity to meet your personal needs, consolidate debt, complete home repairs and upgrades, pay off student loan debt, or save for retirement.
+The VA cash out refinance will allow you to take out 90% of your home's equity to meet your personal needs, consolidate debt, complete home repairs and upgrades, pay off student loan debt, or save for retirement.
 Refinance using the VA’s lenient guidelines and avoid the monthly mortgage insurance requirements with a VA loan.

 VA loans have a government guarantee

 There's a reason why the VA loan comes with such favorable terms.
 The federal government guarantees that a portion of the loan will be repaid to the lender even if you're unable to make monthly payments for whatever reason.
 This guarantee encourages and enables lenders like Scissortail Financial to offer VA loans with exceptionally attractive terms to borrowers that want them.